 We give our children regular feedback on their learning so that they understand what it is that they need to do better.
 Research has shown that their involvement in the review process raises standards, and that it empowers pupils to take action towards improving their performance.

-All staff should adhere to the school’s feedback and marking policy where a key focus is the use of Quality marking.
+All staff should adhere to the school’s 'Assessment, Feedback and Marking Policy' where a key focus is the use of quality marking.